What's a Lifetime Mortgage?

 With a lifetime mortgage, you continue to own and live in your home.

-Here’s the nitty-gritty: you take out a loan secured on your property, with the loan amount and any accrued interest repaid when you either pass away or move into long-term care.
+You take out a loan secured on your property, with the loan amount and any accrued interest repaid when you either pass away or move into long-term care.

 How much can I borrow?